zhangzx-sjtu/MyBlogs/_posts/2020-04-21-Uncovering-Causal-Graph-Topologies-via-Discriminating-Adaptation-Speed-on-Interventions.md

 comments: true
 ---

-Some my personal understandings of *Prof. Yoshua Bengio's* ICLR 2020 paper: [A Meta-Transfer Objective for Learning to Disentangle Causal Mechanisms](https://openreview.net/pdf?id=ryxWIgBFPS).
+Some of my personal understandings of *Prof. Yoshua Bengio's* ICLR 2020 paper: [A Meta-Transfer Objective for Learning to Disentangle Causal Mechanisms](https://openreview.net/pdf?id=ryxWIgBFPS).

 ### Correlation-Based Machine Learning

-Machine learning technologies are based on the concept of correlation modeling.
-The most basic way to modeling the correlation between two random variables $X$ and $Y$ could be the Pearson correlation coefficient $\rho_{X,Y}$, which is defined as the devision of covariance and standard deviation products:
+Machine learning technologies are based on correlation modeling.
+The most basic way to characterize the correlation between two random variables $X$ and $Y$ could be the Pearson correlation coefficient $\rho_{X,Y}$, which is defined as the devision of covariance and standard deviation products:

 $$
 \begin{align}